4 patients in critical condition die as lawyers' protest outside Lahore hospital turns violent

 Pakistan Bar Council Vice Chairperson Syed Amjad Shah, in a conversation with a news channel, condemned the violence, adding that the protest "was the individual act of a few lawyers".

 Lawyer Babar Sattar called the violence "abhorrent" and pointed out that "it isn't the first such incident".
-He said that the bar leaders should call for the cancellation of the licenses of the lawyers involved.
+He said that the bar leaders should call for the cancellation of licences of the lawyers involved.

 "Time for us to show allegiance to rule of law and not tribalism," he tweeted.

+Taimur Malik, another lawyer, said that the legal fraternity "need(s) to speak up today and condemn the criminal actions of those who targeted PIC".

-Journalist Khurram Husain said he was "speechless at the sight of the ransacking" of the hospital, pointing out that he intensive care unite had been emptied due to the protest.
+Journalist Khurram Husain said he was "speechless at the sight of the ransacking" of the hospital, pointing out that the intensive care unit had been emptied due to the protest.

 Ali Salman Alvi said there should have been "ruthless police action" against the lawyers who held the PIC under siege.